-The MS is a 42-credit degree that may be completed in as little as two years or up to five years.
+The MS is a 36-credit degree that may be completed in as little as two years or up to five years.
 The MS is intended for students who are interested in research, but who do not have the background or are not ready to commit to the PhD program.
-Currently, only students already enrolled in the program are eligible to apply for the MS. Applicants will need to apply through the Graduate School and Apply Yourself using a change of status application, found at www.grad.umn.edu/admissions/cos/index.html.

-There are two kinds of MS degrees: MS Plan A and MS Plan B. The Plan A culminates in a substantial, 10-credit master's thesis.
+There are two kinds of MS degrees: MS Plan A and MS Plan B. The Plan A culminates in a substantial, 10credit master's thesis.
 The Plan B culminates in a smaller, 4-credit Plan B project.
 Electives comprise the additional six credits in the Plan B degree.
-Students do not need to select a plan until they submit their Graduate Degree Plans (GDP).
+Students do not need to select a Plan until they submit their Graduate Degree Plans (GDP).